namhai-vu/developers-community/pages/Documents/WebsiteMonitoring/MonitoringAPI/Methods/engagement.md

 {:start="2"}
 2. Obtain the identifiers of an active conversation for this consumer, if one exists.

+### Domain

+Before calling the Monitoring API, you will need to fetch the Monitoring API domain, which is the domain for the "smt" service.
+Please refer to [this document](agent-domain-domain-api.html) for instructions on how to retrieve the "smt" service domain (aka 'baseURI')

 ### Request

 | Method | URL |